-Dan’s principle area of practice is general criminal law, where he primarily acts for the defence.
+Dan’s principal area of practice is general criminal law.

-Dan is instructed to act in relation to the full range of criminal offences, but particularly cases of serious violence, sexual offences, offences related to the possession and supply of drugs and firearms offences.
+Dan is instructed to act in relation to the full range of criminal offences, but particularly cases of serious violence (including homicide), sexual offences, offences related to the possession and supply of drugs and firearms offences.

-Dan has experience in appellate work and is adept at advising in writing in relation to applications for leave to appeal against conviction and/or sentence (including providing second opinions), and has experience of representing clients before the Court of Appeal (Criminal Division).
+Dan has experience in appellate work and is adept at advising in writing in relation to applications for leave to appeal against conviction and/or sentence and has experience of representing clients before the Court of Appeal (Criminal Division) as junior counsel alone.

 Alongside his Crown court practice, Dan maintains a practice in the magistrates’ court where he is instructed on a private basis to defend in general criminal matters as well as road traffic cases.